Difference Between Bridge and Switch

 Bridge vs Switch

-A bridge is a networking device that divides a local area network into multiple segments.
+A bridge is a network that divides a local area into multiple segments.
 Bridge operates at the data link layer of the OSI model.
 The bridge stores the Mac addresses of PCs on a network.

 The bridge’s goal is to reduce network traffic.
 Bridges are repeaters that also can read MAC addresses across the network.
 A layer 2 device deals with the Mac address; thus, the bridge is a layer 2 device as well.